 Executive Directors rake in the most money, with average earnings of approximately $250K annually; Medical Affairs Directors come in second with average earnings amounting to $180K, while Training Managers and Clinical Trial Managers rank near the top as well (around $107K and $107K, respectively).
 Among the lower-paid positions at Novartis are Administrative Assistants — the median salary for this role approaches $56K.

 Years of Experience

-When it comes to location, the highest average paycheck ($101K annually) can be spotted in East Hanover, N.J.; Boston, Mass. (about $100K), Fort Worth, Texas ($92K), and New York, N.Y. (around $87K) are the next top-paying cities.
-High paychecks are not found in Emeryville, Calif.; in fact, at around $73K it is one of the lowest-paid cities, with earnings averaging about $73K.
-Within the company, workers earn the highest salaries (an average of approximately $110K per year) in New Jersey.
+When it comes to location, the highest average paycheck ($110K annually) can be spotted in Boston, Mass.; East Hanover, N.J. ($103K), Fort Worth, Texas (about $95K), and New York, N.Y. (approximately $87K) are the next top-paying cities.
+High paychecks are not found in Emeryville, Calif.; in fact, at around $73K it is one of the worst-paid cities.
+By state, Novartis employees make the most in New Jersey, earning $112K per year on average.

 Certifications and Degrees

 Monetary compensation comes to about $123K annually for Project Management Professionals, far surpassing the earnings of non-credentialed workers.
 Registered Pharmacists also rank high on the pay scale, with expected average earnings of $120K per year.
 It pays to have a Doctorate (PhD) at Novartis — these employees make the most at $135K annually.

 When it comes to skills, employees who report Leadership among their abilities seem to make the most, reporting a median income of approximately $142K per year.
 Folks here also tend to know Project Management; on the survey, approximately one-seventh of workers named it in their skills portfolios.
 Other top skills include Clinical Research, Microsoft Excel, and Microsoft Office.